Communications Major and Cadet from Enterprise, Alabama

 My junior year I was cadre.
 My number one goal was that every rook assigned to me would walk into Plumley to be recognized, which almost never happens.
 With the help of my staff, everybody who we trained became a cadet.
 To show somebody that it’s worth it to stay here, to have the grit and the determination to put in the extra work and do what’s right is the most rewarding thing I have ever witnessed in my 21 years of living.

-Intro to Acting with Prof. Jeffry Casey.
+Intro to Acting with Professor Jeffry Casey.
 It helped my confidence talking in front of people and let me explore creative sides I never got to explore before.
 I looked forward to it every day.

 I have three.
 The first is Command Sgt.
 Maj.
 Geraldo Mercado.
 He always knows exactly what to say to help get me on the right track with my leadership in a way that really hits home and is useful to me.
-I also don’t think I’d be sitting here doing what I’m doing without the guidance of Prof. Ken Bush and Andrew Nemethy, who have done so much to feed my passion for journalism.
+I also don’t think I’d be sitting here doing what I’m doing without the guidance of Professor Ken Bush and Andrew Nemethy, who have done so much to feed my passion for journalism.

 Hopefully returning to the Washington, D.C., area to cover the defense department or something along those lines.
 However, I’m an open book.
 If it involves writing, I’m interested.